Kinnauri language

-Kinnauri, also known as Kanauri, Kanor, Koonawur, Kanawari or Kunawar (Takri: 𑚊𑚮𑚝𑚵𑚤𑚯/𑚊𑚝𑚵𑚤𑚯/𑚊𑚝𑚵𑚤/𑚊𑚱𑚝𑚭𑚦𑚰𑚤/𑚊𑚰𑚝𑚦𑚤, Tibetan:ཀིནཽརཱི), is a Sino-Tibetan dialect cluster centered on the Kinnaur district of the Indian state of Himachal Pradesh.
+Kinnauri is the most widely used language in Kinnaur.
+The languages have seen different nomenclatures in written literature.
+Kinnauri was mentioned as Kunawaree (Gerard 1842, Cunninham 1844), Kanauri (Konow 1905), Kanawari (Bailey 1909) and Kunawari (Grierson 1909).
+It is the language of the upper castes in lower Kinnaur.
+It is also spoken in Moorang tehsil and, Ropa and Giabong villages in upper Kinnaur.
+It is a Sino-Tibetan dialect cluster centered on the Kinnaur district of the Indian state of Himachal Pradesh.

 Kaike, once thought to be Kinnauri, is closer to Tamangic.
 Bhoti Kinnauri and Tukpa (locally called Chhoyuli) are Bodish (Lahauli–Spiti).

 Linguistic varieties and geographical distribution

 Kinnaur has nearly ten linguistic varieties, with Kinnauri being the major language.
 Ethnologue lists the following locations for Kinnauri proper and related languages.

-Kinnauri-speaking villages are from Badhal Rampur Bushahr to Sangla and north along Satluj river to Morang.
+Kinnauri is spoken in the villages from Badhal Rampur Bushahr to Sangla and north along Satluj river to Morang.
 Mainly the Kinnauri-speaking area is located in lower parts of Kinnaur district in Himachal Pradesh.
 The estimated population of Kinnauri speaking people is 45,000.

 Chitkuli Kinnauri is spoken by a thousand people in the Baspa river area of the Sangla valley in Nichar subdivision, Kinnaur district, Himachal Pradesh (in Chitkul and Rakchham villages).

 Jangshung is spoken in Morang tehsil, Kinnaur district, Himachal Pradesh (in Jangi, Lippa, and Asrang villages).
 These villages have a population of nearly 2600.

 Sumcho is spoken in Poo tehsil, Kinnaur district, Himachal Pradesh (in Kanam, Labrang, Spilo, Shyaso, Taling, and Rushkaling villages) by a population of 2500.

 Bhoti Kinnauri is spoken in Poo division of upper Kinnaur.
 The language shows slight phonemic variations in the valley.
 Main varieties are spoken in Poo Hangrang and Nako villages.
-It is a generic Tibetan language spoken by nearly 7000 people.'
+It is a generic Tibetan language spoken by nearly 7000 people.

 Chhoyuli is a Tibetic language spoken in Nesang and Kunnu Charan villages of Poo division in upper Kinnaur.
 It has a population of around 700.
 The language is considered a variety of Bhoti Kinnauri but is shows enough characteristics to stand as an independent language.

 Sunnami language is spoken in Sunnam village of Poo division in upper Kinnaur.
 It has a population of about 700.